28 October 1957

-For her first encounter with the Big Red Book Eamonn surprised the well loved comedienne while filming in her home town of Sheffield.
+For her first encounter with the Big Red Book the well loved comedienne was surprised by Eamonn while filming in her home town of Sheffield.
 Marti began her career as a stand-up comedienne and cabaret singer in working men’s clubs before gaining fame after appearing on the television talent show New Faces.
 Comedy duo Little & Large are guests on the show.

 |Mike YARWOOD OBE

 31 May 1978

 To help surprise the impressionist outside London's Hilton Hotel, Eamonn enlists the help of various television personalities - all victims of his mimicry skills.
-Regular This Is Your Life director Royston Mayoh makes rare appearance in front of the camera as a guest, while former Prime Minister Harold Wilson joins the tribute.
+Regular This Is Your Life director Royston Mayoh makes a rare appearance in front of the camera as a guest, while former Prime Minister Harold Wilson also joins the tribute.

 6 January 1982